Zero Shadow Day: Basics Explained

 and runs through Australia, Chile, southern Brazil (Brazil is the only

-country that passes through both the equator and a tropic
+country that passes through both the equator and a tropic), and

 northern South Africa.